ibm-cloud-docs/databases-for-postgresql/howto-horizontal-scaling.md

 ## Adding Members through the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ that is shown on the _Overview_ pane of your service provides the base URL to access this deployment through the API.

 To view the current and scalable resources on a deployment, use the [/deployments/{id}/groups](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl)
 ```